pylipp/financeager/README.md

     > fina add lottery 123.45 --date 03-14

 Category and date can be optionally specified.
 They default to None and the current day's date, resp. `financeager` will try to derive the entry category from the database if not specified.
 If several matches are found, the default category is used.

+> The date format can be anything that the [parser module](https://dateutil.readthedocs.io/en/stable/parser.html) of the `python-dateutil` library understands (e.g. YYYY-MM-DD, or MM-DD).

 *Add recurrent* entries using the `-t recurrent` flag (`t` for table name) and specify the frequency (yearly, half-yearly, quarterly, bi-monthly, monthly, weekly, daily) with the `-f` flag and optionally start and end date with the `-s` and `-e` flags, resp.